The USP Summer School is led by the Department of Political Science at the University of São Paulo.

 The institutional sponsors of the School at USP include various centres of research including the Faculty of Philosophy, Literature and Human Sciences Faculty (FFLCH), the Center for Metropolitan Studies (CEM), and the Nucleus for Comparative and International Studies (NECI).

-The USP Summer School schedule is partitioned into week-long courses.
+The IPSA USP Summer School schedule is partitioned into week-long courses.
 The curriculum includes special information sessions that provide practical training on building your career and seminars that provide participants with opportunities to discuss the latest research.

-Participants to the USP Summer School are typically doctoral students, post-doctoral students, or research-oriented masters students, as well as current faculty members seeking to boost their research skills.
+Participants to the Summer School are typically doctoral students, post-doctoral students, or research-oriented masters students, as well as current faculty members seeking to boost their research skills.

-The USP Summer School takes place at the University of São Paulo at our campus in the heart of the city, the largest city in the southern hemisphere.
+The IPSA USP Summer School takes place at the University of São Paulo at our campus in the heart of the city, the largest city in the southern hemisphere.

 The city is well-connected to every major city in South America and has daily connections to multiple cities in Europe, North America and the Middle East.